 Some states allow a grace period to resolve certain violations, so consider going to your landlord with the issue, even if you breached the lease agreement.
 You may be able to come to an agreement that allows you to remain in the unit while the landlord evicts the unwanted roommate.
 If you’re unsure whether going to your landlord will jeopardize your tenancy, consult a lawyer first.

-Step 5 – Wait for the Landlord to Issue an Eviction Notice
+5. Wait for the Landlord to Issue an Eviction Notice

 An eviction lawsuit lets the landlord present their case for eviction to a judge.
 During an eviction hearing, the judge determines whether they have grounds to evict the tenant.
 The unwanted tenant and landlord will both be summoned to attend the hearing.
 You may also be permitted to attend the hearing as a witness.

-Can I Contact Law Enforcement To Remove a Roommate?
+Can I Contact Law Enforcement to Remove a Roommate?

 Most states require the landlord to complete the formal eviction process before contacting law enforcement.
 Failure to do so could create larger legal issues and set you or the landlord up for a lawsuit.